 - Slightly damaged or loose asbestos can be re-wrapped rather than removed.

-- Asbestos should be handled by a certified asbestos abatement contractor (call Massachusetts Department of Labor and Workforce Development at 800-425-0004 for list of licensed abatement contractors).
+- Asbestos should be handled by a certified asbestos abatement contractor.
+Call the Massachusetts Department of Labor Standards at 617-626-6960 or visit the DLS web site for a list of licensed abatement contractors.

 - MassDEP requires notification at least 10 business days prior to any asbestos removal activities.